paylhorse/sands-of-sodis/README.md

 **Source-Available**

-**Engine:** Unity

 **Homepage:** [sandsofsodis.com](https://www.sandsofsodis.com/)

+## Technical Overview

+SANDS OF SODIS is built atop an advanced Unity framework, inspired by the code structure of PSX/Dreamcast-era JRPGs.
+We employ [DarkMoonSharp](https://github.com/paylhorse/darkmoonsharp) to harness the power of LuaJIT, creating a flexible and high-performance "kernel" of sorts around the core game logic.
+The C# codebase within adheres to the ECS paradigm, and is optimized with Burst compilation at runtime.
+Our performance is benchmarked against hand-crafted C++ engines akin to Valve's Source, and nothing less.

 ## Console Commands

-I've chosen to make public the robust Debug Console being used internally for balancing: it can be accessed from the Dev Room.
+Below is a detailed look at our robust Quantum Console-based interface, which we use internally for balancing.
+You can access it from the Dev Room.
+Additionally, we'll soon be integrating a Lua-based modding interface, allowing you to create your own weapons, units or gamemodes!

+### Syntax

 Commands used in the in-game console are structured as follows: